LyonsJourney/Network/README.md

 ## Overview

-This guide provides a step-by-step approach to troubleshooting various technical issues, inspired by the PB&J sandwich method.
+This guide provides a step-by-step approach to troubleshooting various technical issues.
 These skills are tailored for IT professionals and enthusiasts dealing with network, software, and hardware challenges.

 ## Ingredients